 Porta Cipher: Giovanni Battista della Porta's Renaissance Encryption

-The Porta cipher is a digraphic polyalphabetic cipher created by Giovanni Battista della Porta in 1563.
+The Porta cipher is a polyalphabetic substitution cipher created by Giovanni Battista della Porta in 1563.
 It uses 13 reciprocal alphabets where pairs of key letters select the same substitution table, making encryption and decryption identical operations.
 Use this free tool to encode and decode messages with della Porta's self-reciprocal system instantly.

 Self-ReciprocalSame operation for encrypt & decrypt